 This intense heat can also break the rod and send it out to the side of the engine block.
 The piston can weld itself to the cylinder causing it to seize.

-3. Engine May Lock Up on a Toro Lawn Mower
+3. Engine May Lock Up

 Too much oil can find its way into the cylinder making the engine turn over very hard.
 If the oil gets past the rings, due to wear, it could lock up the engine.
 This is what is known as hydrolocked.